-1. The purpose of this report is that the Board endorse the installation of a new variable speed limit (40 km /hr school zone) in Winchester Street at St. Josephs school & Oxford Street at Lyttelton Main school and that the Board recommend to Council that it approve a new variable speed limit and include it in the Christchurch City Speed Limits Register.
+1. The purpose of this report is for the Council to approve a new variable speed limit and include it in the Christchurch City Speed Limits Register, for the installation of a new variable speed limit (40 km /hr school zone) in Winchester Street at St. Josephs school and Oxford Street at Lyttelton Main school.